AnzhuoGao/Orthanc-Labs/.drone detection/README.md

-# Orthanc Labs - Bird Detection System
+# Orthanc Labs - Fast Drone Detection System
 ## Configuration Guide

-A high-performance, real-time bird detection system optimized for wildlife monitoring and conservation.
+A high-performance, real-time drone detection system optimized for speed and accuracy.
 This guide provides detailed documentation for configuring the system.

 ---